Signature Initiatives

 Center on Sustainability and Governance in the Anthropocene (C-SAGA)

-Professors Pamela McElwee and Rachael Shwom, Interim Lead of Human Dimensions of Mitigation, Adaptation and Resilience with the Rutgers Climate and Energy Institute, and both Department of Human Ecology, have been awarded a National Science Foundation grant to plan a proposal for a Center on Sustainability and Governance in the Anthropocene.
+Professors Pamela McElwee and Rachael Shwom, both of the Department of Human Ecology, have been awarded a National Science Foundation grant to plan a proposal for a Center on Sustainability and Governance in the Anthropocene.
 The award was made from the new NSF program on Centers for Research and Innovation in Science, the Environment and Society (CRISES), which funds interdisciplinary research to create evidence-based solutions that strengthen human resilience, security, and quality of life by addressing seemingly intractable challenges that confront society.
 Other RCEI affiliated faculty involved in planning includes Julie Lockwood (Ecology, Evolution and Natural Resources), Robert Kopp (Earth and Planetary Sciences), Marjorie Kaplan (Rutgers Climate Energy Institute), Victoria Ramenzoni, Cara Cuite, Karen O’Neill, and Cymie Payne (all from the Department of Human Ecology), Danielle Falzon (Sociology), and Kevon Rhiney, Kevin St. Martin and Jesse Rodenbiker (all from Geography) and Andrea Restrepo-Mieth (Bloustein School of Planning and Public Policy).

 Effective governance, the process of making and enforcing decisions in societies at multiple scales, will be needed to address environmental crises like climate change, biodiversity loss, and unsustainable development that are accelerating rapidly due to human activity.
 The funded research team based at Rutgers will design a future Center on Sustainability and Governance in the Anthropocene (C-SAGA) that focuses on innovative interdisciplinary social science research that develops and assesses new forms of environmental governance.
 The future Center will be designed to learn from successful governance models and to launch new innovations that improve stakeholder participation, involve diverse knowledge systems, and help create more equitable outcomes for all through engaging with policymakers to design and implement transformative experiments.